Program Guide

 Overview

-This guide will direct you to Lincoln, Nebraska's many FUNdamental facilities, programs, classes, and events during the spring.
-Covering everything from free community events, and fitness classes to programs for kids, adults, and people with special needs- this guide will show how to have a great spring at our 168 parks, over 185 miles of trails, 97 playgrounds, six recreation centers, five golf courses, five dog runs, five disc golf courses, various public garden spaces, and a nature center.
+This guide will direct you to Lincoln, Nebraska's many FUNdamental facilities, programs, classes, and events during August and September 2025.
+Covering everything from free community events, and fitness classes to programs for kids, adults, and people with special needs- this guide will show how to have a great late summer at our 168 parks, over 185 miles of trails, 97 playgrounds, six recreation centers, five golf courses, five dog runs, five disc golf courses, various public garden spaces, and a nature center.

 Directors Message